frankMusacchia/VarGenius-HZD/README.md

 # VarGenius-HZD

-Rare homozygous/hemizygous deletions caller within a set of BAM files
+Rare homozygous/hemizygous deletions caller giving in input a dataset of BAM files

 ----------------------------------------